David Gilmour: Steel guitar

 Gilmour used a pair of Jedson steel guitars and a Fender 1000 pedal steel frequently in the early 1970s.
 Originally purchased from a pawn shop while Gilmour was in Seattle in 1970, the Jedson was used during recording of "One of These Days" from Meddle and "Breathe" and "The Great Gig in the Sky" from Dark Side of the Moon.
 Gilmour also owns a Fender Deluxe lap steel, which he used during The Division Bell tour in 1994.
 Gilmour also owns a Champ lap steel model.
 Along with the Fender steel models Gilmour has also used: a Gibson EH150, and two Jedson models: one red (1977-tuned D-G-D-G-B-E for "Shine On You Crazy Diamond, Parts 6–9", 1987–2006: Tuned E-B-E-G-B-E for "High Hopes") and one blonde.
 He also uses a ZB steel model.
 Gilmour played pedal steel guitar on the album Blue Pine Trees by Unicorn.

 Signature pick-ups

 In 2004 EMG, Inc. released the DG20 Signature guitar pick-up kit for the Fender Stratocaster.
 The set included three active pick-ups, an EXG Guitar Expander for increased treble and bass frequencies, and a SPC presence control to enhance earthiness and mid-range.
 The system came pre-wired on a custom 11-hole white pearl pickguard with white knobs.

+Amplifiers and effects

+By The Dark Side of the Moon, Gilmour's preferred amplifier was a 1973/1974 Hiwatt DR103 with the Normal and Brilliant inputs custom-wired to run in parallel at the same time, as if a Y-cable was being used.
+He ran his DR103 into a 4x12 WEM Super Starfinder 200 speaker cabinet with Fane Crescendo 12A speakers.
+(Roger Waters also used this combination during that era of the band.)
+For The Wall, Gilmour added an Alembic F-2B tube preamp to his Hiwatt rig; the F-2B was paired with a Yamaha RA-200—essentially a solid-state version of a Leslie speaker—that had its internal preamp bypassed.
+The EL34-powered Hiwatt Custom 50 SA212 combo later became a staple of Gilmour's setup, being used on The Endless River alongside a 1958 tweed Fender Twin and Alessandro Redbone Special.
+He would use much of this same rig for later releases like Luck and Strange.

+Gilmour is regarded as a "trailblazer" in regard to his use of effects pedals.
+When recording Dark Side, his pedals included a Dallas Arbiter Fuzz Face, Colorsound Power Boost, Univox Uni-Vibe, Binson Echorec II, and EMS Synthi Hi-Fli guitar effect processor.
+He also used a Leslie rotary speaker until replacing it with the Yamaha RA-200.
+Other effects added to Gilmour's setup around The Wall included an Electro-Harmonix Big Muff and Electric Mistress, an MXR Phase 90, and several pedals made by Pete Cornish, who also built custom-wired effects units for Gilmour.
+Later additions to his effects collection include the BK Butler Tube Driver, Origin Effects Cali76 compressor, and Boss CE-2 chorus.